CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/physics_model.md

 During a given exposure time, multiple short-range interactions can be defined in the model.
 In addition, for each individual interaction, the expiration type may be different.

-To calculate the short-range component, we first need to calculate what is the **dilution factor**, that depends on the distance $x$ as a random variable, from a log normal distribution in `caimira.models.monte_carlo.data.short_range_distances()`.
+To calculate the short-range component, we first need to calculate what is the **dilution factor**, that depends on the distance $x$ as a random variable, from a log normal distribution in `monte_carlo.data.short_range_distances()`.
 This factor is calculated in a two-stage expiratory jet model, with its transition point defined as follows:

 $\mathrm{xstar}=𝛽_{\mathrm{x1}} (Q_{\mathrm{exh}} \cdot u_{0})^\frac{1}{4} \cdot (\mathrm{tstar} + t_{0})^\frac{1}{2} - x_{0}$,